Economy of Ghana: Trade and exports

 In July 2013, International Enterprise Singapore a global office in Accra to develop trade and investment on logistics, oil and gas, aviation, transportation and consumer sectors.
 Singapore and Ghana also signed four bilateral agreements to promote public sector and private sector collaboration, as Ghana aims to predominantly shift its economic trade partnership to East Asia and Southeast Asia.
 The economic centre is IE Singapore's second office in Africa.
 Ghana's labour force in 2008 totalled 11.5 million Ghanaian citizens.
 Tema Harbour is Africa's largest manmade harbour, and Takoradi Harbour along with Tema harbour handle goods and exports.
 They are also traffic junctions where goods are transhipped; the Tema harbour handles the majority of the nation's export cargo and most of the country's chief exports is shipped from Takoradi harbour.
 The Takoradi harbour and Tema harbour are operated by the state-owned Ghana Ports and Harbours Authority.

+Challenges

+Over the years, the country has encountered various economic challenges especially in its bid to become financially sustainable.
+One of the most prominent has been high public debt.
+In January 2023, the Bank of Ghana reported that the country's level of debt was up to the tune of GH¢575.7 billion at the end of November 2022.